 Cheesy Potato Casserole

-The first step to making your own cheesy potato casserole is to create a condensed soup replacement for the sauce.
+The first step in making your own cheesy potato casserole is to create a condensed-soup replacement for the sauce.
 To make a delicious cheese sauce for your casserole, start by combining cold milk and cornstarch in a small bowl.

-Whisk the two ingredients together until they are well combined and all the cornstarch lumps have been smoothed out.
+Whisk the two ingredients together until well combined and all the cornstarch lumps have been smoothed out.

 Mix Cornstarch and Milk

 Then, pour the milk and cornstarch mixture into a small saucepan and add the butter, salt, pepper, and paprika.
-Heat the mixture over medium heat until it begins to come to a boil, making sure to whisk frequently to avoid lumps forming.
-My favorite heavy-duty whisk: Kuhn Rikon Whisk
+Heat the mixture over medium heat until it begins to boil, whisking frequently to prevent lumps from forming.
+My favorite heavy-duty whisk: OXO Stainless Steel Whisk

 When the liquid starts to boil, reduce the heat to low and allow it to simmer for a few minutes.
-As the sauce is simmering, whisk constantly to keep the milk from boiling over or burning on the bottom of the pan.
+As the sauce simmers, whisk constantly to prevent the milk from boiling over or burning on the bottom of the pan.

 The Sauce Will Thicken

 The sauce will begin to thicken as it simmers.
-When the desired thickness has been reached (usually after about one minute of simmering), remove the sauce from the hot burner and add half the cheese.
-Stir the cheese into the milk mixture until all the cheese has melted and is mixed into the sauce.
+When the desired thickness is reached (usually after about 1 minute of simmering), remove the sauce from the hot burner and add half the cheese.
+Stir the cheese into the milk mixture until it has fully melted and is incorporated into the sauce.

 Combine Ingredients